jubayer-ahmed-ratul/emergency_hotline/Readme.md

 How I see it work:

 I do something on an element, like click it — the event triggers on that element first.
 Then it travels upward to its parent, then grandparent, and keeps going until the top.
 If I don’t want it to bubble, I can stop it with event.stopPropagation().
 Most events bubble by default.
 I find it really useful when I want to use event delegation, where a parent element handles events for many children.

 Ans 4:

-I think of Event Delegation like this: instead of adding event listeners to every single child element, I just add one listener to their parent.
-Then, when an event happens, I check which child triggered it.
+I think of Event Delegation like this: instead of putting a click or change listener on every single button or item, I just put one listener on the parent.
+Then, when something happens, I check which child caused it.

-It works because of event bubbling — events bubble up from children to parents.
-So I can catch clicks, changes, or other events at the parent level and handle them for all children.
+It works because of event bubbling — events go from the child up to the parent.
+So I can catch clicks or other actions at the parent and handle all the kids at once.

-I find it useful because:
+I like it because:

-I don’t have to attach tons of listeners — it’s way more efficient.

-It helps me handle dynamically added elements that weren’t on the page when I first loaded it.

-My code stays cleaner and easier to manage.
+I don’t have to add so many listeners.It works even if I add new buttons or items later.

-Basically, I just set a listener on the parent, and it handles everything that happens inside it.
-It’s like standing at the door and watching everyone come in, instead of chasing each person individually.
+Basically, I just watch from the parent, like standing at the door and seeing everyone enter, instead of following each person one by one.

-ans: 5
+Ans: 5

 preventDefault() – I use this when I want to stop the browser’s default action for an event.
 For example, if I click a link, the browser normally navigates to a new page.
 If I call preventDefault(), I stop that navigation but the event still bubbles up.